 In Pierce Brosnan's fourth appearance as the agent licensed to thrill, there are as always great locations, exciting chases and endless explosions, but we are shaken rather than stirred.
 What is really different this time is that New Zealand director Lee Tamahori makes excessive use of computer graphics.
-These simply do not have the impact of those stunning stunts from earlier works and at times - like the scene of windsurfing through the ice pack - are rather silly.
+These simply do not have the impact of those stunning stunts from earlier works and at times - like the invisible car and the scene of windsurfing through the ice pack - are rather silly.
 But it is all enormously entertaining and Bond will be back.

 Link: official Bond site click here

 "Die Hard 4.0"